alonsosp-git/doc-chat_with_local_AI_models/README.md

 ### Downloading a new model
 1. Click **Manage** in the sidebar
 2. Go to **Browse & Download**
-3. Filter by machine (Windows PC or Mac Mini M2) and purpose
+3. Filter by machine (Windows PC or Mac Mini Mx) and purpose
 4. Click **Download via Ollama**
 5. Wait for the progress bar to complete
 6. Click **Use Now**